 Forget traditional graham crackers.
 We found some great substitutes that are sure to spice up your snacking game.

-We all love a good graham cracker, but there are times when you want something different.
-Ever tried using pretzels or rice cakes instead?
+We all love a good graham cracker, but there are times when you want something different (a lightly sweet whole-wheat cracker developed in 19th-century America).

 7 Easy Substitutes for Graham Crackers